EMNOS

 1

-Emnos was a retail consultancy effectively (experts in retail stock management optimisation), with retail analyst teams embedded in major retail chains like Carrefour and Mercadona through out Europe.
-With offices in Madrid, Paris, London with the head office in Munich Germany.
+Emnos was a retail consultancy specialising in stock management optimisation, with analyst teams embedded in major European retail chains such as Carrefour and Mercadona.
+The company operated offices in Madrid, Paris, and London, with its head office in Munich, Germany.

 2